 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

-This program offered by College of Arts & Sciences/History, Politics, and International Relations Department
+This program is offered by the College of Arts & Sciences/History, Politics, and International Relations Department.

 For information on general requirements for the certificate, see Certificate Program Policies and Procedures.

 The courses and seminars for the certificate program in migration and refugee studies provide students with a working knowledge of migration and displacement issues.
 The combination of several disciplines and methodologies enables students to examine the refugee issue from a variety of perspectives and to study policies, concepts, and responses to economic and political migration issues.

 Practical experience is an essential part of the certificate program.
 During one eight-week term, the enrolled students work in a refugee situation in cooperation with one of the several concerned agencies.
 In addition, students gain practical experience through internships, work or research with both governmental and nongovernmental organizations working with refugees and/or migrants.

 Webster University issues a certificate recognizing the successful completion (C or better) of a 27-credit-hour core in refugee studies.
 All core courses must be taken at Webster University.

 This certificate is offered at the Geneva campus only.

 The 27 credit hours required for the certificate in migration and refugee studies include the following courses: